dAEcoder/EZ-Flash_Guide/README.md

 ![AI Generated Image](https://preview.redd.it/ez-flash-guide-wip-v0-ya233huuec5f1.png?width=640&crop=smart&auto=webp&s=8034efe09c23aedec139a7fa365e29e96434239e)

-    *Someone is more than welcome and encouraged to make a better image (credit will be given where credit is due).*
+    *AI Generated Image: Someone is more than welcome and encouraged to make a better image (credit will be given where credit is due).*

 ---